Nucleomics-VIB/cloud-dl/README.md

 * definition of the sharing date limit
 * new function for sharing automatisation via CLI (-S/--share2)
 * new function to get file & folder sizes in a share
+* mirror a local folder (structure and content, exclude hidden .files)

 ```
 Usage: cloud-dl <options> [file|dir]